cmoron/running_pace_api/docs/database-optimizations.md

 ## Summary

-This document describes the optimizations applied to the `running_pace_api` project to significantly improve search performance and overall API responsiveness.
+This document describes the optimizations applied to the `mypacer_api` project to significantly improve search performance and overall API responsiveness.

 ## 🚀 Key Improvements